kamalbuilds/ava-the-ai-agent/runeswap-solver/README.md

 2. Calculating optimal swap routes and prices using RuneSwap API
 3. Executing the swaps and reporting back to the NEAR Intents protocol

+## Implementation Status

+The core functionality is complete, including:

+- Configuration management with environment variables
+- RuneSwap API client for fetching quotes and executing swaps
+- NEAR Intents solver with WebSocket integration
+- Structured message types for solver bus communication
+- Signal handling for graceful shutdown
+- Unit tests for basic functionality

+Future enhancements will include:
+- More comprehensive test coverage
+- Better error handling and retries
+- Support for additional token types
+- Performance optimizations

 ## Usage

 The solver can be deployed as a service that continuously monitors for new intents and provides swap solutions: